wesley-trust/wesleytrust-com/_posts/2021-04-23-graph-api-group-licences.md

 ## Evaluating service plan dependencies for subscriptions
 The next function is [Get-WTAzureADSubscriptionDependency][function-getsubdep], which you can access from my GitHub.

-There is no API that Microsoft provide for service plan dependencies for subscriptions (that I've found), so I had to define these myself for the subscription that I use.
+There is no API that Microsoft provide for service plan dependencies for subscriptions (that I've found), so I had to define these myself for the subscriptions that I use.

-So I defined a [JSON dependency object][dep] and wrote a PowerShell function that uses that definition to evaluate the subscription dependencies, to decide which subscriptions need to be grouped together (and assigned first) for when assigning subscriptions to groups.
+I defined a [JSON dependency object][dep], which contains service plans that depend on other service plans, and wrote a PowerShell function that uses that definition to evaluate the subscriptions, to decide which subscriptions need to be grouped together (and assigned first) for when assigning subscriptions to groups.

+This function returns the

 Examples below: